Submit an environment request before continuing

 --give ascend role ability to create database USE ROLE SYSADMIN; GRANT CREATE DATABASE ON ACCOUNT TO ROLE ASCEND_DB_ROLE;

 By default, Ascend will create one database per Data Service within Snowflake after setup of the data plane is complete.
-However, you need to create an initial database in order to establish a Snowflake connection in Ascend when setting up a data plane (please make sure to do this as the user you created above):
+However, you need to create an initial database in order to establish a Snowflake connection in Ascend when setting up a data plane:

 CREATE DATABASE ASCEND_DB;